 To print to and MFD or printer via the wireless network, first make sure your device is correctly configured - see Get connected tab - then follow the instructions in the appropriate guide below.
 Multi Function Devices (MFDs) and printers are widely available across campus.

-Note: The wireless printing service is only available from eduroam and ResNet in University buildings.
+Note: The wireless printing service is only available from eduroam in University buildings.
 You will not be able to print to a University MFD or printer from home or off campus.

 Visitors from HE and FE institutions that participate in the eduroam service can connect to the eduroam wireless network with the same username and password they use at their own institution.